pnp/sp-dev-fx-webparts/samples/react-advanced-iframe/README.md

 {{color.listTextColor}} | 323130
 {{color.warningText}} | 323130

 ## Features

 This Web Part illustrates the following concepts on top of the SharePoint Framework:

 - Get the current section theme and react to theme changes.
-- Get the current webpart width and react to width changes.
+- Get the current web part width and react to width changes.
 - Retrieve information about the current user from the page context.
 - Retrieve information about the current UI culture from the page context.
 - Retrieve information about the current site from the page context.
 - Creating and using a service
-- Fetching the "ScriptSaveDomains", the collection of all domains where iframes are allowed from.
+- Fetching the "ScriptSaveDomains", the collection of all domains where IFrames are allowed from.

 ## Help